KMurr15/KMurr15/README.md

 ## Projects

 - M&K Board Game Blog (CURRENT PROJECT) — A website design for a blog about board games.
+Images as well as the backgound pattern, logos, and icons will all be captured or designed by me in Adobe Illustrator.
 - [M&K Photography](https://www.behance.net/gallery/239981597/Final-Website) — A website design for displaying and selling photography with e-commerce cart functionalities.
+Images were taken by either my significant other or I and the logo was designed by me in Adobe Illustrator.
 - [Swiss Retreat Resort](https://kmurr15.github.io/final/) — A website design for a potential resort location based on images and content already provided for.
+Background pattern and logo were designed by me in Adobe Illustrator.
 - Seedlings and Snippings — A website design for a blog for herb gardens that incorporates embedded Youtube links.
+Background pattern and logo were designed by me in Adobe Illustrator.

 ## Skills